EURAP is a prospective observational study

 It was launched in Europe in 1999 by a consortium of independent research groups and later extended to several other nations worldwide.
 The aim was to collect data on the risk of antiepileptic drugs during pregnancy and share it in an international registry.

-At present, physicians from 42 countries in Europe, Oceania, Asia, Latin America and Africa are actively collaborating, and more than 24,000 pregnancies have been registered.
+Physicians from 47 countries in Europe, Oceania, Asia, Latin America and Africa have participated to the study and more than 29,500 pregnancies have been registered so far.